Can’t open links in Android apps? Here’s what to do!

 2. Disable Adblocker

 This applies to users who are using third-party apps like Blokada or AdAway.
-Although they will save you from annoying apps in most apps, they can, albeit rarely, prevent apps from opening hyperlinks.
+Although they will save you from annoying ads in most apps, they can, albeit rarely, prevent apps from opening hyperlinks.

 3. Check the Opening link defaults